Below is a list of FAQ's, please also explore our website for more detailed information.

 What reciprocal arrangements with other organisations does the Society have?

 The ISCP has reciprocal agreements with other professional bodies.
-Currently it has Memorandum of Understandings (MOU) with SIOPSA, IGCCG, the Society for Coaching Psychology Italy (SCPI), the Israel Association for Coaching Psychology (IACP), Col·legi Oficial de Psicòlegs de Catalunya (COPC), Coachande Psykologer (Sweden), the NZ CPSIG (New Zealand), the Society of Consulting Psychology (Division 13, APA).
+Currently it has Memorandum of Understandings (MOU) with the Society for Industrial & Organisational Psychology South Africa (SIOPSA), SIOPSA Interest Group in Coaching and Consulting Psychology (IGCCG), Society for Coaching Psychology Italy (SCPI), Israel Association for Coaching Psychology (IACP)*, Col·legi Oficial de Psicòlegs de Catalunya (COPC), Coachande Psykologer (Sweden), Hungarian Association for Coaching Psychology (HACP), Hungarian Psychological Association (HPA), New Zealand Psychological Society Coaching Psychology Special Interest Group (NZPsS CPSIG, New Zealand), the American Psychological Association, Society of Consulting Psychology (Division 13, APA), the Society for Evidence Based Coaching of the Danish Psychological Society (SEBC DPS).

 All coaching psychologists who are members of a professional body where the ISCP has a reciprocal arrangement will be offered automatically free Affiliate membership of ISCP, access to the website and the publication Coaching Psychology International.